-When pancakes begin to bubble on the top (about 3 minutes), gently flip it over and bake on the other side until the pancakes has risen to about double the height.
+When pancakes begin to bubble on the top (about 3 minutes), gently flip it over and bake on the other side until the pancakes have risen to about double the height.

 Remove pancakes and respray griddle before panfrying the 2nd batch.
 Repeat until all the batter is gone.